Is South Sudan safe for solo female travelers?

 Get the Travel Ladies App

-How safe is South Sudan?
+How safe is South Sudan for solo female travelers?

 Safety in South Sudan